 Building Strategies for Long-term Citizen Engagement

 Citizen engagement is not just about informing citizens about their rights and responsibilities, it's also about supporting citizens to identify strategies for sustained involvement in governance processes.
+According to Afrobarometer’s Round 8 findings in Kenya, while 73% of citizens believe that active participation in governance is essential, fewer than half feel empowered to influence government decisions.
+This gap highlights the need for strategies that encourage not only initial involvement but also a sustained sense of agency among citizens.

 Why is it important?

 It's in citizens taking part in governance processes that they appreciate how they are governed; how public resources are used/ can be used and the kind of leaders they should choose to achieve their desired development needs.
-Nonprofits have played a fundamental role in getting citizens into the front line of governance processes.
-However, many have felt that their efforts have yet to bear the desired changes years after projects are done.
+Nonprofits have played a fundamental role in getting citizens into the frontline of governance processes.
+However, many have felt that their efforts have yet to bear desired changes years after projects are done.

 Here are some learnings that could aid in reversing this for non-profits in their citizen engagement projects: